 Small, primitive campground with 24 sites.
 Grassy sites in mixed aspen forest adjacent to river.
 On highway-6, a few miles north of customs station.
 First-come, first-served except for

 group sites - call (403) 859-2224.

 Nearest Visitor Center

-The St. Mary Visitor Center is open late May to mid-October.
+The Waterton Lakes National Park main visitor center is open early May to early October.
 Brochures, bookstore and gift shop.
 Maps and publications are available for sale.
-Rangers are present to answer questions, issue backpacking permits, provide emergency assistance, etc. The Two Medicine Ranger Station is open during the summer and provides maps, brochures, and interpretive programs.
+Rangers are present to answer questions, issue backpacking permits, provide emergency assistance, etc. The Goat Haunt Ranger Station is open during the summer and provides maps, brochures, and interpretive programs.